 - How long do I need to keep my tax records in Australia?

+EOFY is an acronym for “End of Financial Year” (or end of fiscal year).
 In Australia, the financial year runs from 1 July to 30 June.
-Once June 30 arrives, it’s time to finalise your financial activity for the year—whether that means lodging your individual tax return, submitting business reports, or reconciling accounts.
-This period is often referred to in Australia as “tax time” and it can be a pretty busy time for both individuals and businesses alike.
+30 June is the cut-off date for assessable income, expenses, and financial performance for individuals and business tax obligations.
+As EOFY arrives, it’s time to finalise your financial activity for the year—whether that means lodging your individual tax return, submitting business reports, or reconciling accounts.
+This period is often referred to in Australia as “tax time”, and it can be a pretty busy time for both individuals and businesses alike.

 Why is EOFY in June?